-Solar Energy and Battery Storage Combination vs. Using a Generator
+Solar Energy and Home Battery Backup Combination vs. Using a Generator

 For most of us in Marin, Sonoma or Napa counties our relationship with PG&E changed last fall when PG&E instituted their “PSPS” Public Safety Power Shutdown events, plunging our homes and lives into the dark.
 Granted the first few hours were fun, in a new challenge kind of way, but for most of us it quickly became a real challenge.
 The 2nd and 3rd PSPS events were too many, and too long.